 The experience of breath resounds as perceptual encounter in sensation and presence.
 This manifests in my relationship with self and others.
 As I become more permeable for the breath, my posture, movement, thinking, and emotion are subtly reconfigured in the experience of the breath cycle.

 Individual sessions usually include hands-on work where the client lies on the breath table sensing the movement of breath in their body while the practitioner makes ‘offers’ to the client’s breath – through presence, touch, stretches, compressions – intended to enhance their experience of breath.
 This process is known as ‘breath dialogue’.
 It is a dialogue conducted not in words but rather through sensing the movement of breath.

-Individual sessions are available by appointment on – email firstname.lastname@example.org.
+Individual sessions with qualified Middendorf breathwork practitioner John Howard are available by appointment on – email email@example.com.
 Sessions are conducted at the Body Voice Centre in Footscray.
-Cost for a one-hour session is on a sliding scale from $120 to $80.
+Cost for a one-hour session is $80 full or $50 concession..